-- 1. In the Content Editor, select the /Sitecore/Layout/Placeholder Settings item. - 2.
-In the Content Editor, with the /Sitecore/Layout/Placeholder Settings item selected, insert a placeholder settings definition item using the System/Layout/Placeholder data template.
+- 2. In the Content Editor, insert a placeholder settings definition item using the System/Layout/Placeholder data template.
 Name the placeholder settings definition item after the key of the placeholder that it controls. - 3.
-In the Content Editor, with the placeholder settings definition item selected, in the Data section, in the Allowed Renderings field, select the presentation components users can bind to the placeholder. - 4.
-In the Content Editor, with the placeholder settings definition item selected, in the Data section, in the Description field, enter a summary of the placeholder.
-Consider including a graphic indicating the location of the placeholder within the layout or sublayout. - 5.
-In the Content Editor, with the placeholder settings definition item selected, set the icon for the placeholder settings definition item to control the image that appears next to the name of the placeholder in the Design pane of the Page Editor.
-For instructions to set the icon for an item, see the section How to Set the Icon for an Item. - 6.
-To control which users can bind sublayout and renderings to the placeholder, configure write access to the placeholder settings definition item.
+In the Content Editor, select the placeholder settings definition item. - 4.
+In the Content Editor, in the Data section, in the Allowed Renderings field, select the presentation components users can bind to the placeholder. - 5.
+In the Content Editor, in the Data section, in the Description field, enter a summary of the placeholder.
+Consider including a graphic indicating the location of the placeholder within the layout or sublayout. - 6.
+In the Content Editor, set the icon for the placeholder settings definition item to control the image that appears next to the name of the placeholder in the design pane of the Page Editor.
+For instructions to set the icon for an item, see the section How to Set the Icon for an Item. - 7.
+To control which users can bind sublayout and renderings to the placeholder, configure write access rights for the placeholder settings definition item.